 Under the Lemon Law rules in California, the Lemon Law time limit for filing a claim is four years from the date the consumer first realized (or should have realized) that their vehicle was a lemon.
 The four-year period for Lemon Law claims doesn't always start on the vehicle's purchase or lease date.
 Rather, it begins when you first notice or should notice a consistent defect.
 This could mean the time starts counting with the first repair effort or when it's clear the issue can't be fixed.

-Since the start date can vary and is open to interpretation, it’s important to act quickly if you think your vehicle is a lemon.
-Delaying legal advice or filing a claim might mean missing out on Lemon Law protections.
+Since the start date can vary and is open to interpretation, it is important to act quickly if you think your vehicle is a lemon.
+In our experience, delaying legal advice or filing a claim might mean missing out on Lemon Law protections.

 Can I Return a Car I Just Bought in California?